Here are Two Reasons to Prefer OREP’s Appraiser E&O Policy

 This is bad news for appraisers.

 However, the good news is that OREP has been closely monitoring this issue and proactively worked with its primary carrier to address it.
-OREP’s primary appraiser E&O policy, for example, now includes $200,000 in coverage for any claim brought against appraisers alleging discrimination.
+OREP’s primary individual appraiser E&O policy, for example, now includes $200,000 in coverage for any claim brought against appraisers alleging discrimination.

 2. Bodily Injury and Property Damage Coverage